 This recipe is closer to the South American version.

 While it may seem as if 3 recipes for dishes that are nearly identical can be a bit redundant, there is a reason for this.
-Each is made using different methods, and consumed in different ways.
-Our tradicional Dulce de Leche is eaten as a dessert, this version is traditionally used as part of other desserts, either as filling, or as a sauce.
+Each is made using different methods and consumed in different ways.
+Our traditional Dulce de Leche is eaten as a dessert, this version is traditionally used as part of other desserts, either as filling or as a sauce.

 This Dulce de Leche is also often used as filling for our traditional Bizcocho Dominicano (Dominican Cake) in lieu of the traditional pineapple filling.
+Don't miss our other fillings for Dominican cake and the recipe for the cake.
 It is also used in this No-Bake Cheesecake, and this Fudge Latte Pudding.

 - 2 large cans of condensed milk, (14 oz each)

 - Place the cans, unopened, in a medium-sized pot.
 Pour in enough water to cover the cans, plus an inch.
 Cover the pot.
 Boil over low heat for 3 hours, rotating the cans every half hour to cook uniformly, and adding water as it becomes necessary to maintain the cans covered, (or 35 minutes over low heat in a pressure cooker, counting from the moment it starts to whistle).

 - Remove the cans from the water and cool to room temperature (this is a must, it is a safety issue).
 Once cooled, remove lid, pour the fudge into a bowl and stir to obtain a smooth cream.